buildout/buildout.github.com/source/docs/recipelist.rst

 Buildout Recipes
 ================

-Recipes are the extension mechanism provided by Buildout to add new functionalities to your software building.
+Recipes are the plugin mechanism provided by Buildout to add new functionalities to your software building.
 You can read the `Developing Buildout Recipes <recipe.html>`_ to learn more about creating Buildout recipes.